FreeeUp CEO Nathan Hirsch was interviewed about how he felt limited in the corporate world and wanted to break free and make his own future.

 Nate admits that there were ups and downs throughout his journey running multiple online ventures.
 There were devastating experiences, but he and Connor have always had a positive attitude about challenging events.
 Everything happens for a reason, so failure is not an option.

 Delegation follows close behind flexibility in the early years and moving forward as well.
-Dividing up work and responsibilities is important to keep founders from burnout and to give a company its best chance.
+Dividing up work and responsibilities is important to keep founders from burnout and to give a business its best chance.
 Hiring internal freelance assistants to delegate other tasks too has also been vital to FreeeUp’s success.

 Extremely motivated is one way to describe Nathan, and his lived out motto is “work hard, play hard.”
 He had supportive parents who focused on giving goals 100% at all time.
 Nate still holds that principle true although he gives some credit to being in the right place at the right time.
 His experience hiring over 25 remote workers for his multi-million dollar Amazon business made him eager to find a better hiring process.
 FreeeUp was sparked from that frustration he had as an eCommerce business owner.